gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_RADDHN	; Used in aarch64-simd.md.
     UNSPEC_SUBHN	; Used in aarch64-simd.md.
     UNSPEC_RSUBHN	; Used in aarch64-simd.md.
-    UNSPEC_ADDHN2	; Used in aarch64-simd.md.
-    UNSPEC_RADDHN2	; Used in aarch64-simd.md.
-    UNSPEC_SUBHN2	; Used in aarch64-simd.md.
-    UNSPEC_RSUBHN2	; Used in aarch64-simd.md.
     UNSPEC_SQDMULH	; Used in aarch64-simd.md.
     UNSPEC_SQRDMULH	; Used in aarch64-simd.md.
     UNSPEC_PMUL		; Used in aarch64-simd.md.